Diffeological Coarse Moduli Spaces of Stacks over Manifolds: Introduction

-\item \labell{d:cfg} Given a category $C$, a \emph{category fibered in groupoids (CFG)} over $C$ is a functor $\pi:D\to C$ whose fibers are groupoids, satisfying some conditions; see \cite[Definition 3.5]{vistoli}.
-As an example, let $G$ be a Lie group.
-Assign to each manifold $M$ the trivial $G$-bundle $G\times M\to M$.
-This induces a CFG whose fiber over $M$ is $\{G\times M\to M\}$.
-CFGs over $C$ form a $2$-category, where an arrow $F:(\pi:D\to C)\to(\pi':D'\to C)$ is a functor from $D$ to $D'$ such that $\pi'\circ F=\pi$, and $2$-arrows are given by natural transformations.
+\item \labell{d:cfg} Given a category $C$, a \emph{category fibered in groupoids (CFG)} over $C$ is a functor $\pi\colon D\to C$ whose fibers are groupoids, satisfying some conditions; see \cite[Definition 3.5]{vistoli}.
+CFGs over $C$ form a $2$-category, where an arrow $F\colon(\pi\colon D\to C)\to(\pi'\colon D'\to C)$ is a functor from $D$ to $D'$ such that $\pi'\circ F=\pi$, and $2$-arrows are given by natural transformations.

-\item \labell{d:stack} A \emph{stack} over a site $C$ is a CFG that satisfies a ``descent condition'', which is a $2$-categorical version of the sheaf condition.
-See \cite[Definition 4.6]{vistoli}.
-An example of a stack is the CFG whose fiber over a manifold $M$ is the groupoid of principal $G$-bundles over $M$, with bundle isomorphisms as arrows, where $G$ is a Lie group.
+\item \labell{d:stack} A \emph{stack} over a site $C$ is a CFG that satisfies a ``descent condition'', which is a $2$-categorical version of the sheaf condition; see \cite[Definition 4.6]{vistoli}.
 Stacks over $C$ form a sub-$2$-category of CFGs over $C$.

-\item \labell{d:cat of el} Let $P:C^{op}\to\set$ be a presheaf of sets.
-Then the \emph{category of elements} of $P$, denoted $\pi:\int P\to C$, is a CFG defined as follows.
-The objects of $\int P$ are pairs $(x,c)$ where $c$ is an object in $C$ and $x\in P(c)$, and the arrows $\tilde{f}:(x,c)\to(x',c')$ are arrows $f:c\to c'$ in $C$ such that $P(f)(c')=c$.
+\item \labell{d:cat of el} Let $P\colon C^{op}\to\set$ be a presheaf of sets.
+Then the \emph{category of elements} of $P$, denoted $\pi\colon \int P\to C$, is a CFG defined as follows.
+The objects of $\int P$ are pairs $(x,c)$ where $c$ is an object in $C$ and $x\in P(c)$, and the arrows $\tilde{f}\colon(x,c)\to(x',c')$ are arrows $f\colon c\to c'$ in $C$ such that $P(f)(c')=c$.
 Define $\pi$ to be the obvious projection.
 Note that in this case, the resulting CFG is \emph{discrete}; that is, the arrows in each fiber are trivial, and so we think of these groupoids as just sets.
 See \cite[page 203]{awodey} for more details.
 It is not hard to show that $\int$ is a fully faithful functor from sheaves to CFGs, known as the \emph{Grothendieck construction}, sending a map of presheaves to the obvious map of CFGs.
-Note that if $C$ is a site and $P$ a sheaf, then $\pi:\int P\to C$ is in fact a stack.
+Note that if $C$ is a site and $P$ a sheaf, then $\pi\colon \int P\to C$ is in fact a stack.

 \end{itemize}